huggingface/blog/constrained-beam-search.md

  - [Improved Lexically Constrained Decoding for Translation and Monolingual Rewriting](https://aclanthology.org/N19-1090/)
  - [Guided Generation of Cause and Effect](https://arxiv.org/pdf/2107.09846.pdf)

-Many new research papers recently, like the ones above, are exploring ways of using external knowledge (e.g. KGs, KBs) to guide the outputs of large deep learning models.
-Hopefully this constrained beam search feature becomes another effective way to achieve this purpose.
+Like the ones above, many new research papers are exploring ways of using external knowledge (e.g., KGs, KBs) to guide the outputs of large deep learning models.
+Hopefully, this constrained beam search feature becomes another effective way to achieve this purpose.

 Thanks to everybody that gave guidance for this feature contribution: Patrick von Platen for being involved from the [initial issue](https://github.com/huggingface/transformers/issues/14081) to the [final PR](https://github.com/huggingface/transformers/pull/15761), and Narsil Patry, for providing detailed feedback on the code.